-1) All Students must have the camera on their device turned on during the entire class so that the instructor can see the student’s face.
+1) Each individual student must be logged in using their own device and must have the camera feature engaged during the entire class so that the instructor can see the student’s face.
 This is a regulation set forth by the Rhode Island DBR so we must strictly adhere to this rule without exception.

 2) Students will be given a password prior to each meeting and should log into Zoom 10 minutes prior to the class start time and have their government-issued photo ID prepared to show the instructor or other REU staff.
 The school is required to and shall maintain these records and make them available to the DBR if asked.

 3) During the session, a Real Estate University staff member will proctor the class and monitor attendance to ensure that each student is present during the entire course.
 Real Estate University will also run an attendance report each class from the Zoom platform and keep it on file.